 I recently had a patient go deaf in one ear and have his hearing temporarily reduced in his other ear after the appropriate use of a Gentamicin-based veterinary ear medication prescribed to treat Staphylococcal bacteria in his outer ear canal.
 As a result, I’ll no longer be putting such medications into my patient’s ears and have sought safer alternative medications and cleaning strategies.

-Blunt trauma to the skull, neck, or other body parts can potentially contribute to hearing loss depending on the degree of damage incurred.
+Trauma Blunt trauma to the skull, neck, or other body parts can potentially contribute to hearing loss depending on the degree of damage incurred.
 Getting hit by a car, being kicked by a horse, tumbling down a flight of stairs, and other traumas can damage hearing.

 Cancerous and non-cancerous masses take up space inside the ear canal or inner ear and can compromise hearing.
 Additionally, masses that grow inside the skull (intracranial) can press on the tissues surrounding the inner ear structures and can cause hearing loss.
 Ear canal masses may be seen via otoscopic exam.
 Intracranial masses are detected through advanced imaging techniques, like an MRI performed under general anesthesia.
 Glandular disorders Glandular disorders such as hypothyroidism (under-functioning thyroid gland) can contribute to improper nerve function due to lack of appropriate levels of circulating thyroid hormones.

 Can diagnostic testing assess my dogs hearing?Yes, the brainstem auditory evoked response (BAER) test can determine if your dog is or isn’t hearing.
 This test is more commonly available through veterinary neurologists than general practice veterinarians.
 The patient needs to be physically restrained and possibly mildly sedated and kept extremely still while sound impulses are directed into the ear.
 Electrodes placed under the skin in front of and behind the ear pick up the sounds if the cochlear nerve is stimulated and a waveform response can be visualized on the BAER’s screen.
 If a patient isn’t hearing, no waveform response will be seen.
 Unfortunately, BAER does not establish subtle degrees of hearing loss.

 What can I do to protect or promote my dog’s ability to hear?

 Generally, maintaining the overall health of your dog and the cleanliness of his ear canal is the best way to promote normal hearing.
 Dogs having chronic ear inflammation or infection will be more prone to hearing loss, so make sure your pooch’s ear canals are kept clean.
 Ask your veterinarian for an ear cleaning demonstration and recommendations for an appropriate cleaning solution and frequency with which ear flushing should occur.

 For most of my patients, I recommend cleaning every 7-30 days (weekly to monthly) or after any occasion water could enter the ear canal (bathing, swimming, etc.).
 If your dog is an adult or senior, then have his blood tested every 12 months or as directed by your veterinarian to look for hypothyroidism or other organ system changes that could contribute to nerve malfunction and hearing loss.
 If you suspect your dog has lost his hearing, immediately schedule an examination with your veterinarian.
 Seek a consultation with a veterinary neurologist to more deeply assess hearing loss if your dog’s issues cannot be fully addressed by your general practice veterinarian.